abindukalpa/Playwright-POC/readme.md

 ## Docker image build and run

 `make image-run` will run the `make image-build` step for the first run, building the `playwright-poc` docker image then run the image headless.
-The HTTP port will be forwarded to the host, so the web overview after the tests have been run can be viewed.
+The HTTP port will be forwarded to the host, so the web overview after the tests have been run can be viewed. `make image-rebuild` will clean and re-create the image, in the case of updated npm dependencies.

 ## Dev helper commands